-Four actions to transform Australia's Internet in the second seco
+Four actions to transform Australia's mental health

-A point of view from The Australian Centre for Social Innovation
+A point of view from

+The Australian Centre for Social Innovation

 Australia's mental health leaders face a challenge.

 Our mental health systems are not designed to cope with the scale and demand that Covid-19, the recession, and the ongoing climate crisis will create.
 We can expect outcomes to fall, and the cost to government, businesses and families to rise (1).